dextronomous/Keyhuntbsgs/README.md

 - **File Organization**: Bloom filters are now saved in a separate `filters/` folder with organized names.

 ## What's added:
+1.0.4
+What's added:
+Corrected the -wif (1 | 0) output for WIF output
+Fixed the skipping error
+Fixed the filter generation for Windows
+Accelerated bloom using 64-bit mix
+Accelerated bloom generation
+Accelerated AVX2 mathematics
+Vectorized Bloom, FUSE, XOR filter checking Prefetching for XOR Fuse (Filter acceleration)
+Huge Pages (Filter acceleration)
+Assembler for the double function
+Added a blocked filter -x blocked (speed is slow like Bloom, but the size is more compact, not recommended.
+Currently, FUSE is the best)
+FUSE acceleration by 25 cycles

+Attention: You must recreate the filters, as they are not compatible with the old version.

 1.0.3
 Deleted oldbloom.